Kalyn’s Souvlaki Recipe (Video)

 - Let it rest for at least 5 minutes after you remove from grill.
 Serve hot.

-The Souvlaki in this photo was served with Cucumber and Tomato Salad with Marinated Garbanzo Beans and Feta.
-If you want a low-carb meal, this would be great with Low-Carb Cucumber Salad with Easy Balsamic Dressing or Al’s Famous Hungarian Cucumber Salad.
+The Pork Souvlaki in this photo was served with Cucumber and Tomato Salad with Marinated Garbanzo Beans and Feta.
+But if you want a low-carb meal, this would be great with Cucumber Salad with Easy Balsamic Dressing, Al’s Famous Hungarian Cucumber Salad, Cucumber Salad with Parsley and Feta, Spicy Chopped Greek Salad with Peperoncini, or Grilled Zucchini Greek Salad.

 More Greek Flavors for Summer: